 Since you are designing a map to match the ArcGIS Online, Bing Maps, and Google Maps tiling scheme, a good practice is to design your map at each scale interval.
 This is easier for raster data because ArcMap does some resampling of the data as you change scales.
 Vector data, however, will be symbolized with the same size points and lines at each scale and requires a little more effort to keep the map from looking too cluttered or too sparse.
 The steps below describe a design strategy you can use if your map contains vector data.

 - Remaining in ArcMap, add your datasets and zoom out to the farthest (smallest) scale.
 If necessary, correct any projection issues.
-All of your datasets need to use the WGS 1984 Web Mercator (Auxiliary Sphere) projection to be cached correctly.
+All of your datasets need to use the WGS 1984 Web Mercator (Auxiliary Sphere) projection in order to be cached correctly.